Superfoods: Fact or Fiction

 1. BLUEBERRIES

 One cup of these berries provides 25% of your daily recommended value of vitamin C, making them antioxidant rich and lowers the risk of cancer!
 Vitamin C helps with tissue growth and repair through the synthesis of collagen and as an antioxidative molecule it protects the body from free radicals.
-This low calorie fruit also contains vitamin K (proper blood clotting and bone health), manganese (bone health), and potassium (maintains healthy blood pressure and bone health).
+This low calorie fruit also contains vitamin K (proper blood clotting and bone health), manganese (wound healing, brain function, bone health), and potassium (maintains healthy blood pressure and bone health).

 2. SALMON